 How to Store

-- If you have pound cake left over then store it in an airtight container at room temperature.
+- If you have pound cake left over, store it in an airtight container at room temperature.
 It will keep at room temperature for up to five days.

-- The refrigerator will dry out the cake, so it is best to keep it at room temperature.
+- The refrigerator will dry out the cake, so keeping it at room temperature is best.

 Recipe FAQs